Where we work

 EQUAL GROUND was on the board of the South Asia Hub for I4C.
 Innovation for Change (I4C) is a global network of people and organisations who work together to protect civic space and overcome restrictions to our basic freedoms of assembly, association and speech.

-EQUAL GROUND hosted the Country Coordinator for SAHARA Sri Lanka.
-SAHRA (South Asian Human Rights Association of people marginalized because of their sexualities & gender identity/expression) is an initiative with a mandate to systematically document human rights violations against sexual and gender minorities in the South Asian region, to respond to these violations and to strongly advocate for an increase in the recognition, protection and promotion of human rights.
+EQUAL GROUND hosted the Country Coordinator for SAHRA Sri Lanka (2015-2019).
+SAHRA (South Asian Human Rights Association of people marginalized because of their sexualities & gender identity/expression) was an initiative with a mandate to systematically document human rights violations against sexual and gender minorities in the South Asian region, to respond to these violations and to strongly advocate for an increase in the recognition, protection and promotion of human rights.

-EQUAL GROUND was an integral member of the Global Equality Network under the auspices of Heartland Alliance, Chicago.
+EQUAL GROUND was an integral member of the Global Equality Network under the auspices of Heartland Alliance, Chicago (2008-2010).

 Engagement with Local Mechanisms